DrParulShah/Lending_Club_Project/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- INTRODUCTION: We are trying to solve a real business problems using EDA.
-This case study is to learn how to apply the techniques we have learnt in EDA.
-This will elp us in developing a basic understanding of risk analytics in banking and financial services and understand how data is used to minimise the risk of losing money while lending to customers.

 - BACKGROUND: This consumer finance company, 'Lending Club', specialises in lending various types of loans to urban customers.
 When the company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile.
 Two types of risks are associated with the bank’s decision:
 1) If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company